 Home safety check

-For a more detailed step-by-step guide to safety in your home and surroundings, complete the RCH Safety Centre Home Safety Checklist, which is available from The Royal Children's Hospital Safety Centre and can be accessed from the website.
+For a more detailed step-by-step guide to safety in your home and surroundings, complete the Home Safety Checklist, which is available from The Royal Children's Hospital Community Information team (formerly Safety Centre).

-Remember that every home is different, so contact the RCH Safety Centre telephone advisory line on (03) 9345 5085 for advice on specific action plans and safety products for your home.
+Remember that every home is different, so contact the RCH Community Information team (formerly Safety Centre) telephone advisory line on (03) 9345 5085 for advice on specific action plans and safety products for your home.

 Where to get help